algoq369/one/book.md

 The prophets of the Abrahamic faiths—Enoch, Noah, Abraham—appear in Sumerian texts, written thousands of years before the Bible or Quran.
 This is not coincidence.
 This is memory.

+### The Prophets: 124,000 Messengers of the One

+In Islamic tradition, it is believed that Allah sent **124,000 prophets** (nabi) throughout human history, with **313 messengers** (rasul) among them.
+This is recorded in Hadith literature, where Prophet Muhammad stated:

+"I said: O Messenger of Allah, how many Prophets were there?"
+He said: "One hundred and twenty-four thousand."
+I said: "O Messenger of Allah, how many of them were Messengers?"
+He said: "Three hundred and thirteen, a good number."

+This vast number—124,000 prophets—signifies that no community has been left without divine guidance.
+The Quran states: "And for every community there is a messenger" (Quran 35:24).
+This principle ensures that all of humanity, across all times and all lands, has had access to the path of return.

+**The correlation is profound:**

+- **124,000 prophets** = Universal guidance sent to all nations, all times, all cultures
+- **313 messengers** = The select few who brought new revelations, new laws, new dispensations
+- **The number 313** = A sacred number that appears again in the concept of the 313 companions who have attained the highest dimension

+This is not coincidence.
+This is the mathematical precision of divine guidance—ensuring that every soul, in every age, in every land, has access to the path of return.

+**124,000 prophets across all time, all space, all cultures—all pointing to the One.**

 Different languages, different symbols, different times and places—

 But the same message.